PlainRecalls

 Recall Insight

 This CPSC action (record #19115) was formally reported on May 2, 2019.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 Greenfield World Trade, Inc. of Fort Lauderdale, Fla. is listed as the recalling firm.
 Federal records list the affected scope as 2400.

 The documented reason for this recall is: The food dehydrator can overheat, posing a fire hazard Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should immediately stop using the recalled food dehydrators and contact Greenfield World Trade to receive a full refund. - consumers holding this product should act on that instruction rather than relying on general guidance.